David Vaughan (dance archivist): Film

 Vaughan's film credits include creating the ballet choreography danced by Ruth Sobotka in Stanley Kubrick's film Killer's Kiss (1955).
 Vaughan also appeared in the film in a bit part.
 His film writing credits include the 1991 film Cage/Cunningham, about the long-time collaborators John Cage and Merce Cunningham, and A Tudor Evening with American Ballet Theatre, a presentation of the choreography of Antony Tudor.

 Vaughan hosted monthly film screenings at the New York Public Library for the Performing Arts.

 Dance

-Vaughan narrated Frederick Ashton's 1937 ballet A Wedding Bouquest, speaking the words of Gertrude Stein.
+Vaughan narrated Frederick Ashton's 1937 ballet A Wedding Bouquet, speaking the words of Gertrude Stein.
 In 1968, he performed a duet with Nancy Zala for the James Waring Dance Company, which provoked critic Clive Barnes to call Vaughan "possibly the finest bad singer in the country".
 Vaughan also played the Pope, via photographs and audio recordings, in David Gordon's 1979 piece An Audience With the Pope (Or This is Where I Came In).
 More recently, in 2016 he appeared in the Brooklyn Touring Outfit's Co.
 Venture in a "storytelling duet" with Pepper Fajans, the founding director of the Brooklyn Studios for Dance, about Vaughan's friendship with Cunningham.
 The production travelled to the Montreal Fringe Festival.